AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: List tutors/students**
+**Use case: List tutors/students, or both**

 **MSS**

-1. User requests to list either tutors or students.
+1. User requests to list either tutors or students, or both.

 2. ConnectEd shows the requested list with indices.